yuvrajdhadwal/Pointing-Motion-Recognition/README.md

 ### Step 4:

-Tune data

-**NOTE: THIS CODE IS NOT WRITTEN RIGHT NOW**
+Run `model_training.py`

 ### Step 5:

-Update the hyperparameters in `model_training.py` to create the predictive XGBoost model based on your results from Step 4 for your dataset.

-Run `model_training.py`

-### Step 6:

 Use the model exported from this last file in whatever file you want!
-You can also run `model_testing.py` for to see how good your model is at prediction.
+You can also run `model_testing_xgb.py` to see how good your model is at prediction.

-You can create a new dataset by repeating steps 1-3 and then test to see how accurate the model is at prediction.

-**NOTE: MODEL_TESTING.PY IS NOT COMPLETED YET**